Here’s a partial list of my published short stories. Some of these may be hard to find!

 “Caspar D. Luckinbill, What Are You Going To Do?”
 F&SF.
 January/February 2016.
 A cocky marketing exec thinks he has it made–until a mysterious organization accuses him of a monstrous crime.
 Reprinted in The Year’s Best Science Fiction and Fantasy, edited by John Joseph Adams and Charles Yu.

 “Passion Summer.”
 Asimov’s.
 February 2016.
 You never get to choose your first love–but what if you could?
 Honorable mention for The Year’s Best Science Fiction and Fantasy, edited by John Joseph Adams and Charles Yu.

 “In the Midst of Life.”
 Clarkesworld.
 February 2016.
 At first, it seems like an ordinary job for Doug Lam: busting up an apocalyptic suicide cult.
 But this time, the deepest secrets of the universe lie in store.

 “The Metal Demimonde.”
 Analog.
-Forthcoming.
+2016.
 Tipper’s a ride-girl, a wrangler of the great monstrous machines that populate a traveling fair.
 But unexpected romance threatens to derail her career as hi-tech carny.

 “Carbo.”
 F&SF.
 Nov/Dec 2017.
 The wholesome, all-American tale of a young man and his misogynistic car.